Cloonlara (horse): Assessment

 There was no International Classification of European two-year-olds in 1976: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the Irish Free Handicap Cloonlara was rated the best two-year-old of either sex, seven pounds superior to Godswalk, ten ahead of The Minstrel and thirteen ahead of Nebbiolo.
 The independent Timeform organisation gave her a rating of 130, making her the best two-year-old filly of the season, one pound behind their best two-year-old colt Blushing Groom and level with their highest-rated British juvenile J O Tobin.
-The veteran Irish trainer Paddy Prendergast, reportedly regarded her as the best filly seen in Ireland for more than thirty years.
+The veteran Irish trainer Paddy Prendergast regarded her as the best filly seen in Ireland for more than thirty years.
 In 1977, Cloonlara was given a rating of 117 by Timeform, sixteen pounds below their top-rated three-year-old filly Dunfermline.
 In the inaugural International Classification for three-year-olds she was given a rating of 80, ten pounds below the top fillies Dunfermline and Madelia.

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Cloonlara the twenty-first best British or Irish-trained two-year-old filly of the 20th century.